YichengDWu/NeuralGraphPDE.jl/docs/src/index.md

 ## Why `Lux`?

-- Layers and graphs are coupled and decoupled at the same time: You can bind the a graph to a layer at initialization, but the graph is stored in `st`.
+- Layers and graphs are coupled and decoupled at the same time: You can bind a graph to a layer at initialization, but the graph is stored in `st`.
 They are decoupled in the sense that you can easily update or change the graph by changing `st`:

 ```julia